Notifiarr/notifiarr/examples/MANUAL.md

-discordnotifier-client(1) -- Unified Client for DiscordNotifier.com
+notifiarr(1) -- Unified Client for Notifiarr.com
 ===

 SYNOPSIS
 ---

-`discordnotifier-client -c /etc/discordnotifier-client/dnconfig.conf`
+`notifiarr -c /etc/notifiarr/notifiarr.conf`

-This service runs a web server that allows discordnotifier.com's Media Bot to communicate with Radarr, Lidarr, Readarr and Sonarr.
+This service runs a web server that allows notifiarr.com's Media Bot to communicate with Radarr, Lidarr, Readarr and Sonarr.
 This provides the ability to add new content to your libraries from within Discord.
+This client also sends system snapshot and Plex session data to Notifiarr for Discord notifictaions.

 OPTIONS
 ---

-`discordnotifier-client [-c <config file>] [-h] [-v]`
+`notifiarr [-c <config file>] [-h] [-v]`

     -c, --config <config file>
         Provide a configuration file (instead of the default).